ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Real growth comes through intense, difficult, and challenging situations. — Kamal Ravikant
+> **Citacao:** Life is filled with secrets.
+You can't learn them all at once. — Dan Brown

 fim do arquivo